dnanexus/samtools/README.md

 #### Estimating data size (`-s`)

 To plan background compactions efficiently, rocksort needs a rough estimate of the total *uncompressed* size of the BAM data.
-The default assumption is 512GiB, which corresponds to a deep human WGS, 125GiB compressed and sorted final product BAM as of this writing (early 2014).
+The default assumption is 512GiB, which roughly corresponds to a 125GiB deep human WGS final BAM (sorted and compressed).
 If your data is much smaller or larger than this, it will probably be beneficial to adjust the hint.
 The 4:1 ratio is a reasonable assumption, or alternatively, here's a bottom-up formula for the size of a single BAM alignment block ([source](http://genome.sph.umich.edu/wiki/SAM)), which you can multiply by the expected number of read alignments:

 ```
 Block Size = 8*4 + ReadNameLength(including null) + CigarLength*4 + (ReadLength+1)/2 + ReadLength + TagLength